tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

    - To prevent subclasses from changing the algorithm in the template method, declare the template method as final.

+## Iterator Pattern

+   - provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation(implementation).
 # Design principles

   - Encapsulate what varies